 This pill is marketed as Ortho Micronor, Camila, and a few others.
 To maximize effectiveness, it needs to be taken at the same time every day.

-(I took the mini-pill as a new mom and struggled to remember to take my pill at the same time since I was up around the clock and didn’t really have a schedule.
-However, one trick you can use is to set an alarm on your phone for when it’s time to take it to remind yourself.)
+I took the mini-pill as a new mom and struggled to remember to take my pill at the same time since I was up around the clock and didn’t really have a schedule.
+You may want to set an alarm on your phone for when it’s time to take it.

 2. Depo-Provera